Corporate governance report 2017

 The Board of Directors has also appointed a compensation committee, which is to assist the Board of Directors with tasks related to the evaluation and determination of remuneration for the CEO, as well as the formulation of a policy for the remuneration of executive personnel.
 As of 31 December 2017, the compensation committee consisted of two board members, the Chairman Einar J. Greve and Kristian Lundkvist.

 10. Risk management and internal Control

-The company’s systems and procedures connected to risk management and internal control shall ensure efficient operations, timely and correct financial reporting, and compliance with the laws and regulations to which the Company is subject.
-Specific goals for the Company’s internal control are prepared, and they will be revised annually by the corporate management of Techstep.
-In addition, the Audit Committee has an annual meeting with the auditor, at which the Company’s internal control routines are reviewed and evaluated.
+The company’s systems and procedures connected to risk management and internal control shall ensure efficient operations, timely and correct financial reporting, and compliance with the laws and regulations to which the company is subject.
+Specific goals for the company’s internal control are prepared, and revised annually by Techstep’s corporate management.
+In addition, the audit committee has an annual meeting with the auditor, during which the company’s internal control routines are reviewed and evaluated.

 11. Remuneration of the Board of Directors